TerrenceMiao/Angular/debugger/README.md

 ## Debugging unit tests in VS Code

 - Select `Run and Debug` in Toolbar, then select `Attach to Karma (debugger)` in drop-down list, then click GREEN run button or F5 key (Start Debuggin).
-- Set breakpoint in Angular Unit Test code, then open a Termail Window and run `npm run test`.
+- Set breakpoint in Angular Unit Test code, then open a Termail Window and run `ng test`, or `ng test --include src/app/app.component.spec.ts`, or `npm run test`.
 - Enjoy debugging Angular source code in VS Code.

 # References